Masters programs in Dietetics and Dietitian which do not require GRE - Updated 2020

 Graduate Medical Sciences

 College description: MS in Nutrition Dietetic Internship Programs The graduate programs offer advanced study in human nutrition.
-Some programs incorporate the Didactic Program in Dietetics and or a Dietetic Internship A car may be necessary to get to the DI site.
-In this program, students maintaining satisfactory academic progress in coursework will receive the appropriate Accreditation Council for Education in Nutrition and Dietetics Verification Statement and will be pre-selected into the DI.
+A car may be necessary to get to the DI site.
 All programs prepare graduates to critically evaluate and implement the results of current research, solve problems, and communicate effectively.
 Past practicum sites have included a large urban hospital, as part of a nutrition support team a private practice focused on nutrition for athletes a clinical research center at a large teaching hospital an outpatient cardiovascular clinic at a suburban teaching hospital and the offices of a nationally distributed nutrition newsletter.
-The DI has clinical sites at major teaching and community hospitals in the greater Boston area.
 Please be advised that students may need a car to get to a clinical site.
-The clinical sites provide excellent opportunities for students to observe and participate in a wide variety of specialties, such as nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, outpatient counseling, food service, and management.
+Depending on their program, graduates pursue careers in a wide variety of settings.
+Clinical environments could include medical and surgical services of hospitals, outpatient clinics, cardiac rehabilitation centers, and private practices.
+Graduates could also work in the fitness wellness industry, the pharmaceutical industry, public health, or as consultants to professional sports teams, corporations, and restaurants.
+For example, anatomy may be part of a physiology course, or genetics may be part of a biology sequence.
+Minor deficiencies in prerequisite coursework may be completed during graduate studies, but this may extend the period of graduate study.

 The Clinical Research programs offer rolling admissions and review applications throughout the year.
 However, it is recommended that applicant submit their application by mid Julyfor Fall admission and early December for Spring admission.Note that the GRE is not required for applicants with graduate level degrees including masters and doctoral degrees or for international bachelor of medicine degrees such as the MBBS.Applicants should adhere to the requirements for all applications to the Division of Graduate Medical Sciences.
 New prospective students who are applying as “non-degree” are required to complete the standard application.